 Healthy Land and Water has now been informed that the Marine Parks research permit has been extended beyond the original expiry date of December 2020.

-Over the course of the three-year project, the funding has been provided by Pumicestone Passage Fish Restocking Association, National Landcare Program, Moreton Bay Regional Council, Boating Camping Fishing (BCF) through OzFish Unlimited, and Unitywater, with significant in-kind from OzFish volunteers in their oyster gardening project, shell recycling and invertebrate monitoring.
+This project is supported by Healthy Land and Water, through funding from the Australian Government’s National Landcare Program, and Pumicestone Passage Fish Restocking Association, Moreton Bay Regional Council, Boating Camping Fishing (BCF) through OzFish Unlimited, and Unitywater, with significant in-kind from OzFish volunteers..

 The purpose of the Pumicestone Passage Shellfish Reef Restoration project is to restore shellfish reef populations for the benefit of the Moreton Bay ecosystem and the community.